Thursday 18 July 2019

 • Full-wave rectifier with or without the centre tap running two 11 LEDs in series.
 Total 22 LEDs, uses less wiring and has redundancy. {Picture right but with all blocks of LEDs fitted}.

-X If the centre tap connection is used half the number of LEDs can be fitted at double the current thereby increasing losses due to winding resistance.
+X If the centre tap connection is used half the number of LEDs can be fitted at double the current but the losses due to winding resistance will increase.
 The centre tap can also be used to provide parallel redundancy in case an LED becomes open-circuit.

 Experimental home-made bottle generator evaluation;